-All directors, executive and non-executive, and the latter regardless of whether or not they are independent, must make decisions on the basis of an independent to fulfil its role effectively.
-The nonexecutive directors discuss the strategy and key policies proposed by the Executive Committee in a critical and constructive manner and help to develop these in more detail.
-Non-executive directors should scrutinize the performance of the Executive Committee in light of the agreed goals.
+All directors, executive and non-executive, and the latter regardless of whether or not they are independent, must make decisions on the basis of an independent

+The non-executive directors discuss the strategy and key policies proposed by the Executive Committee in a critical and constructive manner and help to develop these in more detail.
+Nonexecutive directors should scrutinize the performance of the Executive Committee in light of the agreed goals.